Director

 Dramaturg

 I am committed to championing new work across form, developing new plays + the next generation of theater artists, and creating events that disrupt injustice.
+I am a proud Quaker serving on the Corporation of the American Friends Service Committee and a member of the Friends Relation Committee of the AFSC.

 Directing

-Premieres: These Mortal Hosts by Eric Coble at Cleveland Play House, All Things Equal: The Life and Trials of Ruth Bader Ginsburg by Rupert Holmes in a National Tour, Keys Wallet Phone Dignity by Sheldon Scott, In the Middle of the Fields by Deirdre Kinahan at Solas Nua and Round House Theatre, Pure Shock Value by Matt Pelfry with Killing My Lobster, Everything Is Performance at UMBC, and Mermaid Hour by David Valdes at Actors Theater of Charlotte (a National New Play Network Rolling World Premiere).
+Premieres: These Mortal Hosts by Eric Coble at Cleveland Play House, All Things Equal: The Life and Trials of Ruth Bader Ginsburg by Rupert Holmes in a National Tour, Keys Wallet Phone Dignity by Sheldon Scott, In the Middle of the Fields by Deirdre Kinahan at Solas Nua and Round House Theatre, Pure Shock Value by Matt Pelfry with Killing My Lobster, Everything Is Performance devised by the ensemble at UMBC, and Mermaid Hour by David Valdes at Actors Theater of Charlotte (a National New Play Network Rolling World Premiere).

 Additional directing credits include Steppenwolf Theatre Company (Glass Menagerie), Virginia Stage Company (Grounded), foolsFURY Theater Company (Big Love), Seaside Repertory Theater (Art and Proof), and Greenbelt Arts Center (Shylock, The Jew Of Venice).